 This is a classic survival tip, akin to how a deer freezes in the headlights.
 Admit nothing, get on with your life, write about finances as though this is the most normal thing in the world.

-Associate yourself with things people like such as “bitcoin” and “Make-A-Wish Foundation”.
+Associate yourself with things people like such as “bitcoin” (just look at this BTC sentiment chart) and “Make-A-Wish Foundation”.
 When people google these things and your name pops up, it breeds positive conditioning, like Pavlov’s Dogs.

 5. Add a Filter to your photos